 The watch carries its original Jaeger-LeCoultre Calibre P489/1, 17 Jewel hand-wound movement which is running perfectly.
 The alarm function is also working perfectly with quite a loud buzz which lasts for 15 seconds and which can also be felt on the wrist.

 The alarm is wound and set with the crown at 2 o’clock.
 When the alarm sounds, it is perfectly loud enough to hear without being too loud and one can also feel the alarm gently vibrating on the wrist.
 It will sound for 20 seconds unless you wish to silence it immediately, by pulling out the same crown at 2 o’clock.
 This is very convenient since the alarm has its own alarm spring, which takes quite a bit of winding from its fully unwound state.
 Of course, if you only want the alarm to sound for around 5 seconds and for it not to be so loud, then it may be wound to around a quarter of its fully wound state.
-The movement on this watch is running and functioning perfectly.
-We therefore have no hesitation in offering this watch with 12 months’ warranty on the movement*.
+The movement on this watch is running and functioning perfectly, therefore we have no hesitation in offering this watch with a 12 month warranty on the movement*.

 The movement is signed ‘Jaeger-LeCoultre’ and ‘Swiss’, and carries the calibre number P489/1, along with the serial number 816159 which dates this watch to 1951.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.